mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ---
 layout: post
-title:  I found the passport number of former Australian Prime Minister Tony Abbott and did not get arrested
+title: How I found the passport number of former Australian Prime Minister Tony Abbott
 #title: How a boarding pass on Instagram revealed the passport number of former Australian Prime Minister Tony Abbott
 #date: 2020-06-25 16:20:00 +1100
 excerpt: Blah blah this goes on mango.pdf.zone